Premium Employee Benefits Packages Provider in Hawaii, HI

 Flexible Spending Accounts

-Flexible spending accounts (FSAs), such as Island Flex in Hawaii, are employee benefit programs that allow employees to pay for eligible health care, dependent care, and transportation expenses with pre-tax dollars.
+Flexible spending accounts (FSAs), such as Island Flex in Hawaii, are employee benefit programs that allow team members to pay for eligible health care, dependent care, and transportation expenses with pre-tax dollars.
 Employees can allocate a portion of their wages to a Medical Spending Account and/or a Dependent Care Spending Account, covering their respective expenses with pre-tax income.

 • New Year’s Day